 “Thank you to all the small business owners, chambers of commerce, and economic inclusion experts from across the city who’ve worked hand-in-hand with us to develop a new way to attract and assist diverse businesses in getting work on Rebuild projects,” said Nicole Westerman, Executive Director, Rebuild.

 Rebuild’s inclusion and diversity goals are amongst the most ambitious in the City, and include a target of 25-30% of professional services contracts go to minorities, and 15-20% go to women.
 For construction contracts, the goal is 30-35% of spending goes to minority firms, and 15-20% to women-owned businesses.
-Early indications show that Rebuild is meeting or exceeding its diverse contracting goals.
+As of May 2019, Rebuild is meeting or exceeding its diverse contracting goals.

 Businesses can sign up for Rebuild Ready or the Emerging Vendor Program here.
 To learn more, visit rebuild.phila.gov.